• Skip to main content

 3. Prevention

-In fact, it doesn’t matter if your lumbar degenerative discs are caused by osteoarthritis, ankylosing spondylitis or spinal stenosis:
+It doesn’t matter if your lumbar degenerative discs are caused by osteoarthritis, ankylosing spondylitis, or spinal stenosis:

 The remarkable benefit of natural treatments is that they are capable of dramatically relieving your pain (without drugs), while at the same time promoting recovery, healing, preventing, and even reversing degenerative discs.